build-on-aws/content/tutorials/build-your-own-translator-app-in-less-30-min/index.md

 5. Select **Next**, write the *Policy name* and then **Create policy**.

-🥳 Ok, you have all the code ready, now let's get it to work!

 ## Part 6 - Let’s Get It to Work!

-Now, we have the code ready.
-Are you ready to see it work? 🥳

 ### Attaching a Lambda Function to a Bot Alias

-To trigger the Lambda Function when a user interacts with Amazon Lex like a Dialog code hook, Lambda Function its attaching to a bot alias [following these steps](https://docs.aws.amazon.com/lexv2/latest/dg/lambda-attach.html):
+To trigger a Lambda function when a user interacts with Amazon Lex, you attach the function to a bot alias by [following these steps](https://docs.aws.amazon.com/lexv2/latest/dg/lambda-attach.html):

 1. Open the [Amazon Lex console](https://console.aws.amazon.com/lex) choose the name of the bot that created in **Part 2**.
 2. In the left panel choose **Aliases**, choose the name of the alias (Fig. 10).